ashfordreyes/ashfordreyes/README.md

 - 👋 Hi, I’m @ashfordreyes
 - 👀 I’m interested in being a full-stack web developer.
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS and Py

 <!---
 ashfordreyes/ashfordreyes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.